WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::details
 ### How do I change the gap limit of a wallet?

-You can set the gap limit of a particular wallet by editing the wallets settings file.
+You can set the gap limit of an already existing Wasabi wallet by editing the wallets settings file.
 Access the settings file via the `File->Open->Wallets Folder` menu.

 Close Wasabi and edit the `MinGapLimit` setting (which is `21` by default).